 Foreclosure happens when the lender attempts to recover their loan balance from a borrower who has stopped paying the Lender, thereby forcing the Lender to sell the borrower’s asset, which was used as collateral to recover their loan balance.

 The mortgage holder usually states a time for foreclosure in the contract documents, and the time usually after the mortgage holder has defaulted on his payments.
 Several types of foreclosure exist in Canada, the United States, and other parts of the world.

 The two types include judicial foreclosure and the power of sale.

 This type of foreclosure takes under the supervision of a judge.

-This type of foreclosure is available in most states in the United States and the lender usually initiates this process by filing a lawsuit against the borrower.
+This type of foreclosure is available in most states in the United States, and the Lender usually initiates this process by filing a lawsuit against the borrower.
 All the involved parties are then notified about the foreclosure.

 However, the notifications vary from state to state.
-A judicial officer is involved in this process and is responsible for supervising the sales and effects title dead and any other legal papers.
+A judicial officer is involved in this process and is responsible for supervising the sales and effects title dead and other legal papers.

 Power of Sale

 This type of foreclosure is known as non-judicial foreclosure.